redhat-openstack/openstack-puppet-modules/README.md

 #### Changes in 1.0.0

+* cassandra::cassandra_package_ensure has been renamed to
+  cassandra::package_ensure.
-In the cassandra class, cassandra_package_name has been renamed to package_name and cassandra_package_ensure to package_ensure.
+* cassandra::cassandra_package_name has been renamed to
+  cassandra::package_name.

 #### Changes in 0.4.0